vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/2_Truthful_Character_of_the_Hindus.md

 "Let a thousand sacrifices (of a horse) and truth be weighed in the balance—truth will exceed the thousand sacrifices."[^80]

-These are words addressed by _S_akuntalâ, the deserted wife, to King Dushyanta, when he declined to recognize her and his son.
+These are words addressed by śakuntalâ, the deserted wife, to King Dushyanta, when he declined to recognize her and his son.
 And when he refuses to listen to her appeal, what does she appeal to as the highest authority?—_The voice of conscience._

 [^80]: Muir, l. c. p.
 268; Mahâbhârata I. 3095.

 "If you think I am alone," she says to the king, "you do not know that wise man within your heart.
 He knows of your evil deed—in _his_ sight you commit sin.
 A man who has committed sin may think that no one knows it.
 The gods know it and the old man within."[^81]

 This must suffice.
 I say once more that I do not wish to represent the people of India as two hundred and fifty-three millions of angels, but I do wish it to be understood and to be accepted as a fact, that the damaging charge of untruthfulness brought against that people is utterly unfounded with regard to ancient times.
 It is not only not true, but the very opposite of the truth.
 As to modern times, and I date them from about 1000 after Christ, I can only say that, after reading the accounts of the terrors and horrors of Mohammedan rule, my wonder is that so much of native virtue and truthfulness should have survived.
 You might as well expect a mouse to speak the truth before a cat, as a Hindu before a Mohammedan judge.[^82] If you frighten a child, that child will tell a lie; if you terrorize millions, you must not be surprised if they try to escape from your fangs.
 Truthfulness is a luxury, perhaps the greatest, and let me assure you, the most expensive luxury in our life—and happy the man who has been able to enjoy it from his very childhood.
 It may be easy enough in our days and in a free country, like England, never to tell a lie—but the older we grow, the harder we find it to be always true, to speak the truth, the whole truth, and nothing but the truth.
 The Hindus too had made that discovery.
 They too knew how hard, nay how impossible it is, always to speak the truth, the whole truth, and nothing but the truth.
-There is a short story in the _S_atapatha Brâhma_n_a, to my mind full of deep meaning, and pervaded by the real sense of truth, the real sense of the difficulty of truth.
-His kinsman said to Aru_n_a Aupave_s_i, "Thou art advanced in years, establish thou the sacrificial fires."
+There is a short story in the śatapatha Brâhmaṇa, to my mind full of deep meaning, and pervaded by the real sense of truth, the real sense of the difficulty of truth.
+His kinsman said to Aruṇa Aupaveśi, "Thou art advanced in years, establish thou the sacrificial fires."
 He replied: "Thereby you tell me henceforth to keep silence.
 For he who has established the fires must not speak an untruth, and only by not speaking at all, one speaks no untruth.
 To that extent the service of the sacrificial fires consists in truth."[^83]

-[^83]: _S_atapatha Brâhma_n_a, translated by Eggeling, "Sacred Books of the East," vol. xii., p.
+[^83]: śatapatha Brâhmaṇa, translated by Eggeling, "Sacred Books of the East," vol. xii., p.
 313, § 20.

 [^82]: This explains satisfactorily how the Hindoos became liars, and of course admits that they did become so.—Am.
 Pubs.